Other Academic Policies

 Maintenance and Disposition of Records

-Students who do not register within one year of admission must submit a new application and appropriate admission credentials if they wish to take courses.
+Students who do not register in the term for which they were admitted must submit a new application and appropriate admission credentials if they wish to take courses.
 All student records, including academic records from other institutions, are part of the official file and are retained subject to stated policies.
 They cannot be returned or duplicated for any purpose.
 Students should obtain their own copies of official credentials for advisory purposes and other personal uses.

 Confidentiality of Records